 If no agreement is reached by June 5, 2017, then the antidumping and countervailing duty orders that are presently suspended will become operative and cash deposits on imports will be required.

 In 2014, Commerce reached final affirmative determinations in antidumping (AD) and countervailing duty (CVD) investigations regarding sugar imported from Mexico.
 In addition, the International Trade Commission found that the U.S. industry was being injured by reason of imports of sugar from Mexico.

-However in 2014, an agreements was signed with the Government of Mexico and Mexican sugar producers that suspended AD and CVD duties on imports of sugar from Mexico.
+However, in 2014, an agreement was signed with the Government of Mexico and Mexican sugar producers that suspended AD and CVD duties on imports of sugar from Mexico.